 Topography of Terror

 The competition for the Topography of Terror reopened in 2005.
 The task was to avoid glorifying the area and concentrate on the perpetrators of the Nazi regime.
 The winner was chosen in January 2006.
-Urusla Wilms and Heinz W. Hallmann were commissioned the project.
-The construction started in November 2007 and the space opened on May 7, 2010, presenting public several exhibition spaces.
+Ursula Wilms and Heinz W. Hallmann commissioned the project.
+The construction started in November 2007 and the space opened on May 7, 2010, presenting the public with several exhibition spaces.

 Willms and Hallmann Project

 The similarity of the project of Willms and Hallmann to Zumthor’s design is that neither of them refers to symbolism.
 The pure meaning of the project is to provide an information source; the simplicity of forms and materials is meant to be as minimalistic as possible.
 The two-story steel and glass rectangle structure and the cracked grey stone surfaces of the site framed by the exhibition trenches were intended to be rationally neutral.
 The scrubby look is deliberately created to remind the public that the place was neglected for years.

 The new design of Willms and Hallmann has been discussed in many articles and publications, some relate to it negatively, others positively.
 Nevertheless, the place has attracted many tourists and has become one of the landmarks of Berlin.